 – If you can replace something for less than the cost of freighting it, sell the item and buy a new one when you arrive at your destination.

 – Absolutely bring sentimental or irreplaceable items if you want to.
 We packed a lot of Afrikaans books, for example.
 We want Kayla to be able to read in Afrikaans, so that’s something worthwhile to have in our opinion.
-I also brought some Afrikaans books of my own.
-BUT my other (English) books (AKA my paper babies) are in a new, loving home right now, being taken care of by my cousin.
-I can replace paperbacks by buying pre-owned books on Amazon for as little as a dollar (they are often in mint condition), or I can buy their e-book counterparts.
+I also brought some Afrikaans books of my own, but my other (English) books are in a new, loving home right now, being taken care of by my cousin.
+I can replace paperbacks by buying pre-owned books on Amazon for as little as a dollar (they are often in mint condition) or I can buy their e-book counterparts.
 I brought some paintings that are important to me too.

 You get the idea.
 Find out what you really can’t live without and sell the rest.
 Stuff is replaceable.